 Erection of a part 12 storey, part 23 storey building comprising 315 apartments in a mix of studio, one-bedroom, two-bedroom and 3-bedroom units; residents’ lounges, tech-hub, dining room, and cinema room; various rooftop outdoor amenity spaces; concierge/reception with coffee meeting area; residents’ storage facilities; postroom; ancillary back-of-house facilities; 315 secure cycle parking spaces; 49 car parking spaces; landscaping; and associated works.
 Demolition of existing multi-storey car park.

-Reading Borough Council has signalled that it would like to see more new homes close to the railway station and the town centre, to make best use of the shops, services and public transport without needing to use a car.
+Reading Borough Council signalled that it would like to see more new homes close to the railway station and the town centre, to make best use of the shops, services and public transport without needing to use a car.

-L&Q have put forward ideas for the site currently occupied by Homebase and ToysRUs, originally the site of part of the Huntley and Palmer Factory.
+L&Q put forward ideas for the site currently occupied by Homebase and ToysRUs, originally the site of part of the Huntley and Palmer Factory.

 Below the projected site map of the development